 FreeAgent has always been committed to providing flexible approaches to work in order to support employees’ work-life balance and remove barriers to progression.
 We believe we have a good work-life balance at FreeAgent: we don’t expect our people to work more than their contracted hours and we provide flexibility to support employees in managing their personal commitments.
 We operate a hybrid working arrangement with our office-based employees to enable people to balance their work and home life.

 We approve flexible working requests wherever possible, including changing hours, work patterns and work location.
-We advertise our roles as open to flexible working and display the “happy to talk flexible working” logo on our careers page.
+We advertise our roles as open to flexible working and display the ‘happy to talk flexible working’ logo on our careers page.
+In advance of it being a legislative requirement, we made flexible working requests a right from day one and we allow more frequent flexible working requests than the legal entitlement.

 Reducing barriers to progression for working parents